RikkieBobby/Project3_Disney_Trivia/README.md

 ![Google Sheet](docs/readme_images/googlesheet.png)

 - Credentials were generated and provided to allow access from the project to Google Sheets.
 These were added to the cred.json in the .gitignore file to ensure they weren't pushed to my Github repository.
 They also had to be added to the Config Vars on Heroku to ensure they could be accessed when running the game.
 - The Leaderboard displays the top 5 scores.
-The scores are sorted using the inbulit sorted funtion with Lambda where the score colum is accessed  and presents its values reversed, with the highest at the stop and decending
+The scores are sorted using the inbuilt sorted function with Lambda where the score column is accessed  and presents its values reversed, with the highest at the stop and descending

 ![Leaderboard](docs/readme_images/topscores.png)